-Ponttor is a word derived from the Latin word ‘Pons,’ meaning bridge.
+Ponttor is derived from the Latin word ‘Pons,’ meaning bridge.
 It is one of the remaining two gates of the Aachen city walls.
-It was built in the 14th century and was usually manned by soldiers and even militias during the era of the ‘Free Imperial City of Aachen.’
+It was built in the 14th century and was usually manned by soldiers and militias during the ‘Free Imperial City of Aachen era.’

 Threats of destroying these structures had been made in the late 1800s, but the defenses were rescued.
 Unfortunately, they were destroyed during the 19th century Napoleon’s city occupation.

-The structures were made of a gatehouse with portcullis, an outer barbican (reinforced towers), and a bridge passage over the moat defended by crenellations.
-This is a sight that you’ll love and that should not miss on your list of things to see in Aachen.
+The structures comprised a gatehouse with portcullis, an outer barbican (reinforced towers), and a bridge passage over the moat defended by crenellations.
+You’ll love this sight and should not miss it on your list of things to see in Aachen.

 10. Tour the Aachen Ludwig Forum for International Art

-The Aachen Ludwig Forum is another incredible historical landmark in Aachen and German as a whole.
+The Aachen Ludwig Forum is another incredible historical landmark in Aachen and Germany.
 It exhibits European art and its development from the early 1960s to a contemporary art museum.
 It lies in the former umbrella factory on the eastern outskirts.

-Built with the 1928 Bauhaus design, the museum has a massive collection of artifacts running from the 1960s to date.
+Built with the 1928 Bauhaus design, the exhibition center has a massive collection of artifacts running from the 1960s to date.
 Most of these artifacts were by the collector couple, Peter and Irene Ludwig.

-The museum has several pieces crafted by people like Nam June Paik, Roy Lichtenstein, Joseph Beuys, Wolf Vostell, Jörg Immendorff, and Duane Hanson.
-In fact, there exists over 3,000 pieces in this museum, including Chinese and Soviet art by Ai Weiwei and Ilya Kabakov.
+The museum has several pieces crafted by Nam June Paik, Roy Lichtenstein, Joseph Beuys, Wolf Vostell, Jörg Immendorff, and Duane Hanson.
+There are over 3,000 pieces in this museum, including Chinese and Soviet art by Ai Weiwei and Ilya Kabakov.

 See related: Must-See Castles in Germany